 It’s bad, I’ve tried to tell anyone I can since I got back, it’s really bad.
 And until you do it you have no idea.
 I stood by and watched.
 I was offered a sneak peek behind the curtain, and I came out the other side impressed, proud, filled up and inspired.
 I also came out a little in need of a nap, as you do.

 I said unprepared was the word of the weekend, right?
-I was most unprepared for watching someone I love suffer, push and rally like my brother did.
+I was most unprepared for watching someone I love suffer, push and rally as my brother did.
 That is something I’ll never forget.
 The determination to finish this challenge, the fight he showed, it was awe-inspiring.

 While he feels he relied heavily on his team to pull him through (he did and they did.
 They 100% did) I’m sure he inspired them too.
 He was so mentally tough.
 He was making it, even in the moments when his entire body was screaming for him to stop, and no one would’ve batted an eyelid if he did, he didn’t.
 One step at a time.
 One ledge in the climb.
 One checkpoint and rest stop at a time.
 It was a massive effort.
 Well done boys.